mudmin/userspice-docker/readme-file.md

 6. The default username of this install is admin and the password is password.
    You will be asked to change it on your first login.

+7. If you see SQLSTATE[HY000] [2002] Connection refused, your mysql container has probably not finished booting.

-7. Access phpMyAdmin at `http://localhost:9701` (or the port you specified in .env)
+8. Access phpMyAdmin at `http://localhost:9701` (or the port you specified in .env)

 ## Configuration